AliKelDev/AliKelDev/README.md

 ### **Jordan Montée**

-### Professional Summary

-My work lives at the intersection of hands-on software development and strategic business operations, with a focus on creating practical tools that eliminate bottlenecks and create measurable impact.

 Currently completing a Master in Management (Corporate Finance & FinTech) at NEOMA Business School.

 ### Professional Experience